When A 1031 Exchange Is Not Always The Right Choice

 As a word of caution on this point, remember that the gain on the sale of a property is not the difference between what it was acquired for and what it was sold for, but rather the difference between the property’s adjusted basis and its net sale price.

-This reason likely requires more in depth financial analysis, but in some cases, it may make sense to forgo a 1031 exchange in order for the investor to reset their tax basis, thereby improving after-tax returns on subsequent investments.
-Remember that a 1031 exchange is considered a continuation of the existing investment, thus the exchanger carries over the basis in the relinquished property as the basis in the replacement property (subject to adjustment from acquiring greater or lower property value).
+This reason likely requires more in depth financial analysis.
+However, in some cases, it may make sense to forgo a 1031 exchange in order for the investor to reset their tax basis, thereby improving after-tax returns on subsequent investments.
+Remember that a 1031 exchange is considered a continuation of an existing investment.
+Thus, the exchanger carries over the basis in the relinquished property as the basis in the replacement property (subject to adjustment from acquiring greater or lower property value).

-A common saying around the Realized office is “deferring taxes is not an investment strategy!”
+A common saying around the Realized office is, “Deferring taxes is not an investment strategy!”
 Simply put, bad real estate is bad real estate even if it is acquired on a tax-deferred basis.
-An exchanger’s 45-day identification period can seem to move pretty quick and too often we’ve seen investors rush into acquiring a replacement property for the sake of deferring taxes.
-Investing in real estate is often a major financial decision with a longer-term investment horizon.
+An exchanger’s 45-day identification period can move pretty quickly, and too often, we’ve seen investors rush into acquiring a replacement property for the sake of deferring taxes.
+Investing in real estate is often a major financial decision with a long-term investment horizon.
 If an investor cannot find the right property based on their personal investment objectives and comfort level, perhaps walking away may be the best solution.

 There is another way to defer property taxes and, in some cases, avoid taxes altogether.
 By investing the proceeds of the relinquished property into a QOZ fund, investors can enjoy tax benefits.
 These benefits come in two forms.